djizco/react-bulma-companion/README.md

 A set of React Components for the [Bulma](http://bulma.io/) CSS framework.
 Check out the [component documentation](http://react-bulma-companion.surge.sh/).

-The current Bulma version this library supports is `0.9.4`.
-To use an older version of Bulma with this library, please reference the **Legacy Support** section.

 React Bulma Companion works as a **companion** to Bulma's CSS classes.
 It doesn't include any CSS itself.
 This allows you to import Bulma and customize it in any way you choose.

+This library supports bulma versions `0.9.x` and has been updated for `0.9.4`.

 ## Why use React Bulma Companion